Welcome to the Ontario Brain Injury Association (OBIA) website.

 News & Events

-The Ontario Brain Injury Association (OBIA) in collaboration with the Personal Injury Alliance (PIA Law) are pleased to present…Read More
+The Ontario Brain Injury Association (OBIA), in collaboration with participating community associations, is pleased to…Read More

 The OBIA Review is OBIA’s high quality digital magazine filled with the thoughts and opinions of Ontario’s leading health managers, academics and clinicians.
 The OBIA Review has four issues per year and caters to an extensive healthcare readership – including our own membership network as well as private and non-profit health services, consumers and vendors in all parts of the province.
 The OBIA Review is full of interesting and varied content.
 It keeps you up to date on the latest developments and advances in brain injury research, rehabilitation and legislation.